cozy/cozy-stack/CONTRIBUTING.md

 ### Workflow

-Pull requests are the primary mechanism we use to change Rust.
+Pull requests are the primary mechanism we use to change Cozy.
 GitHub itself has some [great documentation ](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/) on using the Pull Request feature.
 We use the 'fork and pull' model described